flokk.

 Heladería Los Italianos

 A Granada institution on Gran Via since 1936, serving dense Italian-style gelato and the city's famous leche merengada, a frozen cinnamon milk drink.
-Join the inevitable queue and order a copa mixta t
+Join the inevitable queue and order a copa mixta to share.

 food_and_drink